Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 [micro]: https://github.com/Rodrigodd/bf-compiler/commit/b6591ebd367d89cceff166df09ca500c172d3873

-But by this being a normal interpreter, there will always be a significant overhead introduced by the interpreter loop that cannot be removed (unless we manage to transform the source code to a single instruction).
+But this being a normal interpreter, there will always be a significant overhead introduced by the interpreter loop that cannot be removed (unless we manage to transform the source code to a single instruction).